monties/Getting-and-Cleaning-Data-Project/README.md

 Here I put are:

-### 1) The R script which follows the steps dealing with raw experimental data set.
+### 1) run_analysis: The R script which follows the steps dealing with raw experimental data set.

 1. Merging training and test sets to create one data set.
 2. Extracting only the measurements on the mean and standard deviation for each measurement.